-For many years scientists believed the brain was fully formed and at capacity from early in life.
-From then on, they thought, it slowly degenerated.
-“It was widely believed that over the course of your life you lost brain cells [neurons], and there wasn’t much you could do about it,” says Bryce Hastings, Les Mills Head of Research.
+For many years scientists thought that once the brain was fully formed and at capacity that was it, from then on it slowly degenerated.
+“It was widely believed that, over the course of your life you lost brain cells, called neurons, and there wasn’t much you could do about it,” says Bryce Hastings, Les Mills Head of Research.
 “Now we know that’s not the case.
 Modern research shows that throughout your life the brain has the ability to adapt and regenerate – all it needs is the right environment.”

-A new study backs this up, demonstrating that dance can increase the number of cells in the brain’s hippocampus, the region of the brain responsible for long and short term memory as well as spatial navigation.
+The latest research backs this up, demonstrating how dance can increase the number of cells in the brain’s hippocampus, the region of the brain responsible for long and short term memory as well as spatial navigation.
 It’s also the area of the brain that is most susceptible to decline as we age – so we need to look after it!

 The study involved 52 exercising seniors.
 Over 18 months neuroscientists compared the effects of two different types of physical activity – dance and sports training – on hippocampal plasticity and balance.
 Half of the study participants participated in dance and half did a combination of strength, endurance and flexibility training.
 Both groups did two 90-minute sessions a week for six months, followed by just one 90-minute session a week for another 12 months.

 After the 18 months of regular exercise both groups saw an increase the hippocampus.
 But it was the dancers who also benefited from improvements in the right part of the hippocampus, an area called the subiculum, that is responsible for balance.